paaskus/superchat-frontend-challenge/README.md

 Based on `create-react-app`.

+## Using the app

+1. Enter a GitHub username in the first input field.
+2. Enter a repository name belonging to that GitHub user in the second input field.
+3. Select a color and an icon.
+4. Generate the link and check it out!

 ## CSS Modules

 Regarding using CSS modules, I have avoided it in this project, since Styled-Components avoids the problem of clashing stylesheets.